Let nature do the work

-- 590 trees have been planted in public open space, of which more than 120 are oaks of some 20 different species.
+- To date, around 600 new trees, including 20 different species, have been planted in public open space, of which 120 are oak trees.

-Multifunctional green structures in which water and vegetation are actively used
+Green structures where water and vegetation are actively used

 Natural values and dispersal zones

 The Royal National City Park has one of the Nordic region’s largest contiguous connections of oak trees with high nature values and particularly protected trees.
 The park is home to plants, animals and insects that are conservation species, some of which are listed as endangered or protected under the Species Protection Ordinance.